ArtskydJ/comicsrss.com/README.md

 ### How the site generator works

-The site generator finds the temporary JSON files made by the scrapers.
-Each file has an array of `seriesObject`s.
-These arrays are concatenated into one big list of comic series, each with their list of comic strips.
+The site generator reads the temporary JSON files made by the scrapers.
+Those files are read into one big list of comic series, each with their list of comic strips.
 The generator uses templates to generate an `index.html` file, and `rss/{comic}.rss` files.

 When these updated/new files are committed and pushed to this repository, they get hosted on gh-pages, which is how you view the site today.